TH3-F001/recono-suite/README.md

 - Subdomainizer
 - Waybackurls

-## Disclaimer:
+## Disclaimers:

+### Installation Process Disclaimer
-At this time the project and the install process have only been tested on Fedora 27.
+At this time the project and the install process have only been tested on Garuda Linux but was written with all linux distros in mind.
+If subfinder doesnt install manually install the latest go version.
 I do plan to do more testing in the future.

-## Install:

-### 0) Install Pre-reqs:
-    pipx
-    go

-### 1) Clone the repository and enter the directory:
-    git clone git@github.com:TH3-F001/recono-suite.git
-    cd recono-suite

-### 2) Give install.sh executable privileges:
-    chmod +x install.sh

-### 3) Run install.sh (requires python 3.10 or higher):
-    ./install.sh

-### 4) Provide your API keys when prompted.
-You'll be prompted for the following API Keys:
-- GitHub
-- Bevigil
-- C99
-- Shodan
-- Censys

-### 5) Provide sudo credentials to install dependencies:
-The following shell tools are required to run this tool:
-- amass
-- assetfinder
-- bbot
-- gobuster
-- github-subdomains
-- knockpy
-- shodan
-- subfinder
-- subscraper
-- subdomainizer
+### Recono-Sub Limitations:
+This script utilizes a huge shuffledns wordlist, and as such can take up a lot of time and bandwitdth.
+It is best used with small domain chunks, which can be changed in the script.
+I am always considering ways to speed this up, and make it more feasible to run recursively.

+### A Note On API Keys:
+bbot, amass, and subfinder all have config files in which you can place many different api keys which can help find more hits.
+Asking the user for these keys, and automatically populating the config files is out of scope of this tool as I want it to be accessible and quick to roll up (say on a collection of cloud machines).
+Even so I strongly recommend that if you use any of these tools you take the time to fill out the API configurations on each one for maximum coverage.